 The Committee discussed with E&Y the matters required to be discussed by the applicable requirements of the Public Company Accounting Oversight Board (PCAOB) and the SEC.
 Both the director of internal audit and E&Y have direct access to the Audit Committee at any time on any issue of their choosing, and the Committee has the same direct access to the director of internal audit and E&Y. The Committee met quarterly with the director of internal audit and E&Y, with and without management present, to discuss the results of their examinations, their evaluations of our internal controls, and the overall quality of our financial reporting.
 The Committee also met separately each quarter with the company's chief financial officer and controller regarding financial reporting, and met separately with the company's general counsel on compliance matters.
 The Committee considered the status of pending litigation, taxation and other areas of oversight relating to financial reporting and audit processes as the Committee determined to be appropriate.
 The Committee reviewed with the Board and management the company's ERM program, including specific risk topics that are addressed in presentations to the Board.
-The Committee also reviewed with management the evolving ESG regulatory landscape, including increased regulatory focus on climate change.
+The Committee also reviewed with management regulatory developments that might affect financial reporting, including ESG and cybersecurity disclosure.